fieldpapers/fp-web/README.md

 ## Helping

-If you'd like to help out (thanks!), checking out [this overview](https://github.com/fieldpapers/fieldpapers).
+If you'd like to help out (thanks!), check out [this overview](https://github.com/fieldpapers/fieldpapers).

 ## Development